Health Humanities Grand Rounds

 Since 2016, the Health Humanities Grand Rounds Carolina Seminar has hosted a monthly speaker series that has grown into a robust discussion venue for students and faculty from across UNC’s campus and beyond.
 Speakers are invited to give problem-based talks and lead discussion about their research, raising methodological or theoretical questions to spark conversation and collaboration.
 By both promoting interdisciplinary research and providing an occasion for faculty and students from across departments and divisions to come together, Health Humanities Grand Rounds has become a touchstone of health humanities collaborations at UNC.

-During the Fall 2020 semester, Health Humanities Grand Rounds events will take place via Zoom.
+During the 2020-2021 academic year, Health Humanities Grand Rounds events will take place via Zoom.
 See below for details about how to register for upcoming events.
 We will continue to update this page as we book speakers, hold events, and upload videos.

 September 1, 2020